JetBrains/intellij-sdk-docs/topics/basics/settings.md

 </tldr>

-Settings are but one application of the IntelliJ Platform [Persistence Model](persistence.md).
+Settings are one of the applications of the IntelliJ Platform's [Persistence Model](persistence.md).

 * [](settings_guide.md) for information about Settings Extension Points and implementations.
 * [](settings_groups.md) for information about creating custom Settings groups and parent-child relationships.